AlaSQL/alasql/README.md

 <div align="center"><a href="http://alasql.org"><img src="https://cloud.githubusercontent.com/assets/1063454/19309516/94f8007e-9085-11e6-810f-62fd60b42185.png" alt="AlaSQL logo" styl="max-width:80%"/></a>
 </div>

-_( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is a free and open source SQL database for Javascript with a strong focus on query speed and datasource flexibility for relational data, schemaless data, and graph data.
+_( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - AlaSQL is a free and open source SQL database for Javascript with a strong focus on query speed and data source flexibility for relational data, schemaless data, and graph data.
 It works in your browser, Node.js, IO.js and Cordova.

 The library is designed for: